-Pursuant to the terms of a Commercial Loan Purchase Agreement, dated as of August 14, 2017 (the "Purchase Agreement"), Gemcap Lending I, LLC ("GemCap") sold and assigned to Payplant LLC, as agent for Payplant Alternatives Fund LLC ("Payplant") or "Lender"), all of its right, title and interest to that certain revolving Secured Promissory Note in an aggregate principal amount of up to \$10,000,000 (the "GemCap Note") issued in accordance with that certain Loan and Security Agreement, dated as of November 14, 2016 (the "GemCap Loan"), by and among Gemcap and the Company and its wholly-owned subsidiaries, Inpixon USA ("INPXUSA") or "Inpixon USA") and Inpixon Federal, Inc. ("INPXF" or "Inpixon Federal," and together with INPX and INPXUSA, the "Company") for an aggregate purchase price of \$1,402,770.16.
+Pursuant to the terms of a Commercial Loan Purchase Agreement, dated as of August 14, 2017 (the "Purchase Agreement"), Gemcap Lending I, LLC ("GemCap") sold and assigned to Payplant LLC, as agent for Payplant Alternatives Fund LLC ("Payplant" or "Lender"), all of its right, title and interest to that certain revolving Secured Promissory Note in an aggregate principal amount of up to \$10,000,000 (the "GemCap Note") issued in accordance with that certain Loan and Security Agreement, dated as of November 14, 2016 (the "GemCap Loan"), by and among Gemcap and the Company and its wholly-owned subsidiaries, Inpixon USA ("INPXUSA" or "Inpixon USA") and Inpixon Federal, Inc. ("INPXF" or "Inpixon Federal," and together with INPX and INPXUSA, the "Company") for an aggregate purchase price of \$1,402,770.16.

 In connection with the purchase and assignment of the Gemcap Loan in accordance with the Purchase Agreement, the GemCap Loan was amended and restated in accordance with the terms and conditions of the Payplant Loan and Security Agreement, dated as of August 14, 2017, between the Company and Payplant (the "Loan Agreement").
 The Loan Agreement allows the Company to request loans (each a "Loan" and collectively the "Loans") from the Lender (in the manner provided therein) with a term of no greater than 360 days in amounts that are equivalent to 80% of the face value of purchase orders received ("Aggregate Loan Amount").
-The Lender is not obligated to make the requested loan, however, if the Lender agrees to make the requested loan, before the loan is made, the Company must provide Lender with (i) one or more promissory notes ("Notes") for the amount being loaned in favor of Lender, (ii) one or more guaranties executed in favor of Lender may request.
-The principal amount of each Loan shall accrue interest at a 30 day rate of 2% (the "Interest Rate"), calculated per day on the basis of a year of 360 days.
-In accordance with the terms of the Loan Agreement, the Company issued a promissory note to Payplant with a term of 30 days.
+The Lender is not obligated to make the requested loan, however, if the Lender agrees to make the requested loan, before the loan is made, the Company must provide Lender with (i) one or more promissory notes ("Notes") for the amount being loaned in favor of Lender, (ii) one or more guaranties executed in favor of Lender and (iii) other documents and evidence of the completion of such other matters as Lender may request.
+The principal amount of each Loan shall accrue interest at a 30 day rate of 2% (the "Interest Rate"), calculated per day on the basis of a year of 360 days and, when combined with all fees that may be characterized as interest will not exceed the maximum rate allowed by law Upon the occurrence and during the continuance of any event of default, interest shall accrue at a rate equal to the Interest Rate plus 0.42% per 30 days.
+All computations of interest shall be made on the basis of a year of 360 days.
 In accordance with the terms of the Loan Agreement, the Company issued a promissory note to Payplant with a term of 30 days in an aggregate principal amount of \$995,472.61 in connection with a purchase order received.
-The promissory note is subject to the interest rates described in the Loan Agreement and will be satisfied in accordance with the terms of the Company pursuant to the Loan Agreement and will be satisfied in accordance with the terms of the Client Agreement.
+The promissory note is subject to the interest rates described in the Loan Agreement and will be satisfied in accordance with the terms of the Client Agreement.

-At a meeting of our stockholders to be held on February 2, 2018, we will be seeking the approval of our stockholders holding a majority of our outstanding voting power of an amendment to our Restated Articles of Incorporation to effect a reverse stock split of our common stock at an exchange ratio between 1-for -5 and 1-for-60 with our Board of Directors retaining the discretion as to whether to implement the reverse stock split and the exact exchange ratio to implement.
-We anticipate that immediately following the effectiveness of the registration statement of which this prospectus forms a part, and in connection with the pricing of this Offering, our Board of Directors will determine the reverse stock split ratio.
-We have assumed a 1-for-30 ratio for the reverse stock split, which is being effected in order to comply with the continued listing requirements of the NASDAQ Capital Market.
+At a meeting of our stockholders held on February 2, 2018, our stockholders holding a majority of our outstanding voting power approved an amendment to our Articles of Incorporation to effect a reverse stock split of our common stock at an exchange ratio between 1-for -5 and 1-for-60 with our Board of Directors retaining the discretion as to whether to implement the reverse stock split and the exact exchange ratio to implement.
+The Board of Directors approved the implementation of a reverse stock split at a ratio of 1 for 30 effective as of February 6, 2017.